aiex718/Album-Compress-Helper/README.md

 Execute ffmpeg to selected file types in source directory recursively, then use ExifTool to copy metadata from original file to new ones.Compressed version is saved in destination directory while keep original file structure.

-I use this tool to create a compressed album to save icloud storage usage.
+I use this tool to create a compressed album to reduce icloud storage usage.

 # Requirements
 * [.Net 5.0](https://dotnet.microsoft.com/download/dotnet/5.0)